 Benefit Fact Sheet

-There are over 70 opportunities to earn money in the Air Force in addition to basic pay.
-Bonuses may be available for new recruits, Airmen, and officers who select specific Air Force jobs, complete special training, assume extra responsibilities, or have served in the military before.
+There are several opportunities to earn money in the Department of the Air Force in addition to basic pay.
+Bonuses may be available for new recruits, Airmen, and officers who select specific Department of the Air Force jobs, complete special training, assume extra responsibilities, or have served in the military before.

-Active Duty Airmen - Bonus opportunities to active duty Airmen as incentives to develop or maintain certain skills and/or at various stages of their career.
+Active Duty Service members - Bonus opportunities to active duty Airmen and Guardians as incentives to develop or maintain certain skills and/or at various stages of their career.

-New Recruits - The Air Force does offer bonuses for some enlisted jobs.
-Bonus amounts vary based on the job, your service commitment and the needs of the Air Force mission.
+New Recruits - The Department of the Air Force offers bonuses for some enlisted jobs.
+Bonus amounts vary based on the job, your service commitment and the needs of the Department of the Air Force mission.
 During job counseling at the Military Entrance Processing Station (MEPS), you will learn whether you qualify for any jobs that offer bonuses.
 Once you enlist, your contract will specify any authorized bonus amount.
-You will be guaranteed this amount as long as you meet the requirements of the contract.
+The bonus is paid in a lump sum after you successfully complete training and 30 days after you sign it at your permanent duty station.

 Advanced Rank Enlistment Program: An initial enlistment rank for E-1, E-3, or E-3 may be granted if you achieved one of the following: